amsound/pihub-remote-nrf/README.md

 * SmartThings token file: `/data/smartthings-token.json`

 For the Samsung SmartThings speaker backend, PiHub expects a token file at `/data/smartthings-token.json` containing an access token, refresh token, expiry, and SmartApp client credentials.
 PiHub will refresh the SmartThings access token automatically when needed.

+If the BLE dongle is not attached, remove or comment out the `/dev/ttyACM0` device mapping.
+Docker cannot mount a device path that does not exist on the host.

 Start with: